File system API: Metadata management

 location of the beginning of the file, the size of the file and if the file system backup utility has saved the current version of the files.
 These items cannot usually be altered by a user program.

-Additional meta data supported by some file systems may include the owner of the file, the group to which the file belongs as well as permissions and/or access control (i.e. What access and updates various users or groups may perform), and whether the file is normally visible when the directory is listed.
+Additional metadata supported by some file systems may include the owner of the file, the group to which the file belongs as well as permissions and access control (i.e. what access and updates various users or groups may perform), and whether the file is normally visible when the directory is listed.
 These items are usually modifiable by file system utilities which may be executed by the owner.

 Some applications store more metadata.
 For images the metadata may include the camera model and settings used to take the photo.
-For audio files, the meta data may include the album, artist who recorded the recording and comments about the recording which may be specific to a particular copy of the file (i.e. different copies of the same recording may have different comments as update by the owner of the file).
+For audio files, the metadata may include the album, artist who recorded the recording and comments about the recording which may be specific to a particular copy of the file (i.e. different copies of the same recording may have different comments as update by the owner of the file).
 Documents may include items like checked-by, approved-by, etc.